ozonuweg/CSE212-DataStructure-Tutorial/3-sets.md

 <br>

 ## Removing items from a set
 To remove an item in a set, use the remove(), or the discard() method.
 If the item to remove does not exist, remove() will raise an error while discard() will do nothing.
+The Time Complexity is O(1) - Performance of hashing the value (assuming good conflict resolution)
 ```
 # with remove() method
 sample_set = {'yam', 'green', 'red'}